Wildboar-Software/directory/apps/meerkat-docs/docs/authorization.md

       rule-based access control, and some access control is usually preferrable to none.

-Note that the steps above should be performed in the presented order to avoid getting locked out.
+Note that the ACI items should be created before enabling access control.
+If there are no ACI items defined at all, then _nobody_ is permitted to do _anything_.
 It is possible for administrators to accidentally configure rules that prevent even themselves from accessing their own DSA!

 ## Getting Locked Out